-If you’re familiar with Authentic Brand, you know we’re big fans of EOS®, the Entrepreneurial Operating System.
+If you’re familiar with Authentic Brand, you know we’re big fans of EOS ®, the Entrepreneurial Operating System ®.
 EOS is effective at creating vision, traction and alignment in growth-oriented companies.
-We often recommend EOS for our clients (and we host the EOS Integrator User Group), but we are not in any way affiliated with EOS Worldwide.
+We often recommend EOS for our clients (and we host the Integrator Community™), but we are not in any way affiliated with EOS Worldwide.
 We love working with EOS-powered businesses.
 Here’s why…

 I was part of a team that implemented EOS more than a decade ago, and since then, I’ve watched numerous companies achieve sustainable growth with guidance from the system’s practical tools.
 One of those tools, the Vision/Traction Organizer™ (V/TO), helps companies define their organizational vision, including their EOS marketing strategy.

 The V/TO™ and EOS marketing strategy

 The Vision/Traction Organizer is a fundamental EOS tool that simplifies the strategic planning process.
 One section of the V/TO helps companies define their EOS marketing strategy by compelling leadership to identify the company’s target market, three uniques™ (i.e., differentiators), proven process and guarantee.
 Each factor serves as an essential anchor point for the brand and, collectively, they make up the company’s EOS marketing strategy.